PostHog/posthog.com/contents/tutorials/analyze-surveys-with-chatgpt.md

 ## Reducing duplicate themes

-You may have noticed that some of the themes suggested by ChatGPT may be very similar to others.
+You may have noticed that some of the themes suggested by ChatGPT are similar to others (but not the exact same).

 For example, when we ran the script, it suggested a theme of `user permissions` for one survey answer but `user roles and permissions` for another.
 These are clearly the same theme, but the slightly different names mean that it's harder to aggregate the results in our pivot table.